johndugan/eslint-config/README.md

 1. Install the NPM packages locally `npm install --save-dev eslint @johndugan/eslint-config @babel/core @babel/preset-env @babel/eslint-parser eslint-config-prettier eslint-plugin-prettier`

-2. Add your project-level ESLint configuration to a `.eslintrc` file in the project root.
+2. Add your project-level ESLint configuration to a `.eslintrc.json` file in the project root.
 Use the example above as a blueprint.

-3. Add your project-level ESLint configuration to a `.babelrc` file in the project root.
+3. Add your project-level ESLint configuration to a `.babelrc.json` file in the project root.
 Use the example above as a blueprint.

 4. Add your project-level Prettier configuration to a `.prettierrc` file in the project root.
 Read about the [configuration file](https://prettier.io/docs/en/configuration.html) and [configuration options](https://prettier.io/docs/en/options.html) in the Prettier docs.